Prof. Dr. Ulrike von Luxburg

 important and actively participate(d) in quite a number of past

-events.
-Also consider watching my lectures on ML
+Other than that, consider watching my lectures on ML

 and society, or the german lecture